zephyrproject-rtos/zephyr/doc/guides/west/troubleshooting.rst

    this step.)

 #.
 Completely remove the :file:`zephyrproject/.west` directory (if you don't,
-   you will get the "already in an installation" error message discussed next).
+   you will get the "already in a workspace" error message discussed next).

 #.
 Run ``west init`` again.

 "already in an installation"
 ****************************

-You may see this error when running ``west init``:
+You may see this error when running ``west init`` with west 0.6:

 .. code-block:: none

    FATAL ERROR: already in an installation (<some directory>), aborting

-If this is unexpected and you're really trying to create a new installation, then it's likely that west is using the :envvar:`ZEPHYR_BASE` :ref:`environment variable <env_vars>` to locate a west installation elsewhere on your system.
+If this is unexpected and you're really trying to create a new west workspace, then it's likely that west is using the :envvar:`ZEPHYR_BASE` :ref:`environment variable <env_vars>` to locate a workspace elsewhere on your system.

-This is intentional behavior; it allows you to put your Zephyr applications in any directory and still use west.
+This is intentional; it allows you to put your Zephyr applications in any directory and still use west to build, flash, and debug them, for example.

 To resolve this issue, unset :envvar:`ZEPHYR_BASE` and try again.